 - School hats must be worn all year round.

-- For health reasons, when a child’s hair is collar length or longer it must be tied back off the face.
-Hair should be checked on a regular basis to prevent lice infestation.
+- For health reasons, when a child’s hair is collar length or longer it must be tied up.
+Hair must be off the face.
+We encourage parents to check hair regularly to prevent lice infestation.

-- Children may wear sleepers or studs and a religious crucifix.
+- Children may wear 1 pair of sleepers or studs and a religious crucifix.